Dalat Vietnam Travel Guide

 A good travel approach balances efficiency with comfort, adapting to local conditions.

-Sidewalks can be uneven and crowded.
+Watch out for uneven sidewalks and busy.
 Many older buildings lack ramps or elevators.

 Limited accessibility in many locations.